Iddos-l/Find_In_Timeline/README.md

 # Find_In_Timeline

-This script searches for a flagged clip in the Media Pool active bin and adds a marker to the timeline for each occurrence of the clip.
+This script searches for a flagged clip in the Media Pool active bin and adds a marker to the active timeline for each occurrence of the clip.

 The clip must have a 'Cream' flag set in order to be recognized by the script.